keerthan-pv/TravelBuddy/README.md

 # travelbuddy
 This project involves creating a website that offers picnic packages  to popular destinations.
-Users can select a travel guide as part of  the package and book rides from their location to the destination.
+Users can select a travel guide as part of  the package.
 Additionally, the website provides insights into various popular  events and attractions around Bangalore.
 [Download the PDF](travel__buddy/TRAVEL_BUDDY.pdf)